Maia-Everett/lintian.eu/_posts/2023-12-10-warcraft-retrospective-5.md

 This presented a problem for any future storytellers.
 When a game has multiple mutually exclusive endings, the writers of its sequels typically [declare a single ending canon](https://tvtropes.org/pmwiki/pmwiki.php/Main/CuttingOffTheBranches) and proceed from there.
 And usually, [they choose the ending where the good guys win](https://tvtropes.org/pmwiki/pmwiki.php/Main/NoCanonForTheWicked).

 In Star Wars, there are games where the player can make the protagonist fall to the dark side and possibly even take over the galaxy, such as [Knights of the Old Republic](https://en.wikipedia.org/wiki/Star_Wars:_Knights_of_the_Old_Republic_(video_game)) and [Jedi Knight: Dark Forces 2](https://en.wikipedia.org/wiki/Star_Wars_Jedi_Knight:_Dark_Forces_II).
 But other Star Wars stories that follow the events of these games make these endings non-canon.
 The first expansion to [Neverwinter Nights 2](https://en.wikipedia.org/wiki/Neverwinter_Nights_2), Mask of the Betrayer, assumes that the player defeated the big bad instead of joining him.
 Sure, these are all RPGs or shooters, but there are strategy examples as well.
-For example, [Heroes of Might and Magic 2](https://en.wikipedia.org/wiki/Heroes_of_Might_and_Magic_II) tells the story of a war for succession between two heirs to the throne, one good and the other evil, and [the sequel](https://en.wikipedia.org/wiki/Heroes_of_Might_and_Magic_III) reveals that the good brother won.[^good_endings]
+For example, [Heroes of Might and Magic 2](https://en.wikipedia.org/wiki/Heroes_of_Might_and_Magic_II) tells the story of a war for succession between two heirs to the throne, one good and the other evil, and [the sequel](https://en.wikipedia.org/wiki/Heroes_of_Might_and_Magic_III) continues from the victory of the good brother.[^good_endings]

 The writers of Warcraft 2 did something that was not entirely unprecedented, but still very rare to see in video games.
 They continued the story from the ending where the bad guys won.[^bad_guys]